 What to Expect During Your First Session

-If you are visiting this website, you are likely feeling very strongly that there is something that you could use some help with.
-Whatever the issue is, seeking out support is one of the first steps you can take to help resolve that problem or issue.
+If you are visiting this website, you are likely feeling very strongly that there are some things that you could use help with.
+Whatever the issues are, reaching out for support is one of the first steps you can take to help resolve those concerns.
 That is why people seek my services.
 They have something about their lives that they want to change.

 Counseling fees are as follows:

-Benefits to Pay for My Therapy? by Judy C. Roberts, former Ethics Consultant for the Washington Mental Health Counselors Association.
-This is a brief and informative overview of things that should be considered when making the decision to use insurance benefits to pay for therapy.
+to Pay for My Therapy? by Judy C. Roberts, former Ethics Consultant for the Washington Mental Health Counselors Association.
+This is a brief overview of things that should be considered when making an informed decision to use insurance benefits to pay for mental health counseling.